ShreyasPVijay/Personality-Assessment-Using-Twitter-Tweets./README.md

 # Introduction
 This is a *machine learning* project.
 This trained machine learning classifier can predict a person's **MBTI**(Myers–Briggs Type Indicator) personality type using an individual's *social media posts* like **twitter posts**.
-For better understanding and explanation of decision made in this project, a jupyter notebook is provided, which contains all the *code, explanation, analysis (EDA), model performance and analysis of our trained models*.
+By leveraging machine learning models to classify Twitter users based on their MBTI personality types, this project explores the potential for enhancing user experience and engagement on the platform, opening avenues for personalized content delivery and community building in the digital space

 ### About MBTI
 The Myers Briggs Type Indicator (or MBTI for short) is a personality type system that divides everyone into 16 distinct personality types across 4 axis:
 * **Introversion** (I)/**Extroversion** (I)